irmen/Pyro4/docs/source/pyrolite.rst

 interactive console.

 Pyrolite is a tiny library that implements a part of the client side Pyro library, hence its name 'lite'.
-Because Pyrolite has no dependencies, it is a much lighter way to use Pyro from Java/.NET than a solution with jython+pyro or IronPython+pyro would provide.
+Pyrolite has no additional dependencies.
 So if you don't need Pyro's full feature set, and don't require your Java/.NET code to host Pyro objects itself, Pyrolite may be a good choice to connect java or .NET and python.